To perform additional operations when a particular kind of query is executed on your database, you can define database triggers.

 The following methods are available for defining synchronous triggers:

-executed, within the same transaction.
-They can be used to create additional
+within the same transaction.
+They can be used to create additional resources in the

 trigger.